SysKitTeam/docs-point/product-updates/point-10-release-note.md

 ## Future

 Make sure to [check our roadmap](https://feedback.syskit.com/?project=POINT) to see what is the next big thing to come.
-[Try SysKit Point](https://syskit.com/products/point/request-a-demo/) and feel free to [share your thoughts and ideas](https://feedback.syskit.com/ideas/new).
+[Schedule a demo](https://www.syskit.com/products/point/request-a-demo/) and feel free to [share your thoughts and ideas](https://feedback.syskit.com/ideas/new).